privacore/helppages-findx/en/findx-homepage.md

 * You can also set multiple pages as your home page.
 To do this, open each page in a separate tab and click on **Use Current Pages**.

-Make findx (https://www.findx.com/) your homepage in other standard browsers:
+Make findx (https://www.findx.com/) your home page in other standard browsers:

 [Chrome](https://support.google.com/chrome/answer/95314?hl=en)
 [Internet Explorer](https://support.microsoft.com/en-us/help/17426/windows-internet-explorer-11-change-home-page)